kitsuu-ne/tokeru/README.md

 tokeru (溶ける) is the Japanese word for dissolve.
 Filmmakers uses the term dissolve as a transition that involves either fade in or fade out.
 That's the meaning of the name of this project.

-With tokeru, you can fine-tune your UI with much natural transitions, rather than having UI appears instantly.
-You can also combine tokeru with tweens/springs to build much amazing transitions, such as fade and scale up.
+Start fine-tuning your UI with tokeru, rather than having UI appears instantly, have them appear with an animation instead!
+Aside from that, you can also combine tokeru with tweens/springs to build much amazing transitions, such as fade and scale up.

 ## Installation